 You increase your percent of time worked from less than 50% (benefits-ineligible) to 50% or higher (now eligible for benefits); or

-You are already eligible for benefits as a part-time employee but change to 100% full-time work status.
+You are already eligible for benefits as a 50-74% part-time employee but increase to 75-100% work status.
+This change could result in different premium costs for medical and dental insurance.

 These are NOT qualifying events

 Change of benefits or premium costs under spouse’s plan, causing UAMS’ plan to now be the “better” coverage;

 Separation from spouse that is not legal;

 You now have health problems but waived coverage when you were first hired or otherwise became eligible;

 You leave UAMS but are rehired within 31 calendar days.
 This is considered a “reinstatement.”
 Your termination date will be deleted and your benefits will be restored with no break in coverage.
 Back premiums for the gap will be deducted from your next paycheck.

 Benefit plan information on these web pages is in a summary format and is not intended to replace actual plan documents.
 UAMS reserves the right to amend or terminate all or any part of any benefit plan.